 Let’s get one thing out of the way: there is no best free VPN for Android.
 In the VPN world, free is invariably rubbish.
 That being said, if you’re prepared to pay just a few bucks a month, we’ll show you where they should go.
-All the tools listed below have custom Android apps and none of them will limit your bandwidth/speed/number of server switches.
+All the tools listed below have custom Android apps, and none of them will limit your bandwidth, speed, or number of server switches.
 Read on to find out more!

-What is the best VPN for Android in 2018?
+What is the best VPN app for Android in 2019?

 No VPN is without fault, but NordVPN comes very close.
 This all-around tool offers both great security and nimble speeds.
-It’s also cheap as hell and allows 6 simultaneous connections.
+It’s also cheap as hell and allows six simultaneous connections.

 NordVPN uses bulletproof ciphers to encrypt your data and offers effective security features.
 In their suite, you will find a kill switch, Double VPN, and Onion Over VPN for maximum security.
 NordVPN doesn’t leak or do much logging, so your anonymity will be as safe as it gets.
 They’re based in Panama, which is a prime location for VPN services wanting to ensure online privacy.
 It has no data retention laws or intelligence-sharing agreements.

-All of this will cost you barely any speed, and not much more money: $11.95 a month, $9.00 a month billed every 6 months, or $6.99 a month for a two-year plan, and only $2.99 a month if you take a three-year deal, which you should.
+All of this will cost you barely any speed, and not much more money: $11.95 a month, $6.99 a month billed annually, $3.99 a month for a two-year plan, and only $2.99 a month if you take a three-year deal, which you should.

 Read our full NordVPN review

 The technical security credentials of VyprVPN can compete with anyone (except NordVPN).
-The encryption is powerful and thefeatures very useful – Vypr for Android has a kill switch and all the main protocols.
+The encryption is powerful and the features very useful – Vypr for Android has a kill switch and all the main protocols.
 One of these is their very own Chameleon protocol, which will make sure you can use the VPN in restricted countries like China.
 The company, Golden Frog, is very upfront about their practices, having passed an independent no-logs audit while also being based in privacy-friendly Switzerland.